SowjanyaSurisetty/QA_Automation_SampleProject_1/README.md

 	}

-# Here I used RobotFramework for that tool I Installed the following for the set up
+## Here I used RobotFramework.
+### In order to setup RobotFramework you need to install the following

 - Install Python
 - Install WX Python